 The effect of The Companies Act No 71 of 2008 is that a share premium will no longer be applicable.
 The new Companies Act was signed into law on 8 April 2009 and became effective on 1 May 2011.
 Consequently, any company with an existing share premium account would not recognize increases in such an account for all future years.

 3. A company has issued shares that have a par value and it has recognized share premium separately from share capital.

 The issues are:

 i.
-Whether IFRS permits reclassifications within equity, for example combining share capital and share premium into one line termed “stated capital / issued capital”?
+Whether IFRS permits reclassifications within equity, for example combining share capital and share premiums into one line termed “stated capital / issued capital”?

 ii.
 The accounting impact of a repayment of shares

-4. Does the company HAVE to reclassify the share premium account back to equity, or can it maintain a separate share premium account?
+4. Does the company HAVE to reclassify the share premiums account back to equity, or can it maintain a separate share premium account?

-As there is no legal requirement for the company to reclassify the share premium account, a separate share premium account may be maintained.
+As there is no legal requirement for the company to reclassify the share premiums account, a separate share premiums account may be maintained.

-Where a company has maintained a separate share premium account, due consideration should be given to any movements on such accounts.
+Where a company has maintained a separate share premiums account, due consideration should be given to any movements on such accounts.